adhisimon/tektrans-logger/README.md

 ## Override a behavior
 You can overried behavior by using environment (process.env) or global variable or by specified in config object.
-Remember to put those override statement before any "require('tektrans-logger')" statement.
+Remember to put those override statement before first call of "require('tektrans-logger')" statement.

 Here is the list:
 * **TEKTRANS_LOGGER_CONFIG**: config object